cms21/fusion_compute/README.md

 ### 6. Tutorial Notebook

-There's a Jupyter notebook [Fusion_tutorial_example.ipynb](Fusion_tutorial_example.ipynb) that runs a simplified flow and breaks down how to deploy it with explanation.
+There's a Jupyter notebook [Fusion_tutorial_example.ipynb](Fusion_tutorial_example.ipynb) that runs a simplified flow and breaks down how to deploy it with explanations.